-• The budget and budget narrative must be completed on the Excel chart provided.
-There should be a clear link of all costs to the project activities detailed in the Plan of Operation section.

-- Grantees are required to provide a 25% in-kind match for funds requested.
-The required match must be included with the budget summary. - The proposal's budget and cost-effectiveness will be evaluated on the extent to which: - The budget is adequate to support the project, and it should be clear that all activities are accounted for in the budget; - The costs are reasonable in relation to the objectives, outcomes and design; - The costs are reasonable in relation to the number of students, teachers, and/or parents to be served; - The budget complies with the guidelines laid out in this RFP; - o In-kind contributions of 25% are identified and included: - There is adequacy of support-including facilities, equipment, supplies, and other resources-from the lead institution and the other partners identified; and - Administrative costs are kept to a minimum. - Indirect costs charged to the grant cannot exceed 8%. - THE BUDGET SUMMARY form should show all planned expenditures for the project (see Budget Summary form in Appendix B): - o Column 1, "CPIP Funds Requested," is the amount of the grant being applied for. - Column 2, "Matching Funds," will include both cash and in-kind contributions from the applicant who will serve as the fiscal agent if the grant is awarded.
-Projects are required to contribute matching funds that equal 25% of the project total, contributions that are provided should be documented.
-(See also "Grants Management-Records.")
-In-kind contributions will assist the State in supporting CPIP. - Column 3, "Other Funds," shows funds or in-kind contributions committed by cooperating organizations, agencies, institutions, local education agencies (LEAs), or others for this project.
-If more than one entity is committing funds for this project, indicate the specific breakdown of such funds on a separate page. - o Column 4, "Totals," shows the line-by-line sum of columns 1, 2, and 3. - THE BUDGET NARRATIVE must explain the rationale for each line of the budget summary for grant expenditures and matching funds.
+- The budget and budget narrative must be completed on the Excel chart provided.
+There should be a clear link of all costs to the project activities detailed in the Plan of Operation section. - The proposal's budget and cost-effectiveness will be evaluated on the extent to which: - The budget is adequate to support the project, and it should be clear that all activities are accounted for in the budget; - o The costs are reasonable in relation to the objectives, outcomes and design; - The costs are reasonable in relation to the number of students, teachers, and/or parents to be served; - o The budget complies with the guidelines laid out in this RFP; - There is adequacy of support-including facilities, equipment, supplies, and other resources-from the lead institution and the other partners identified; and - Administrative costs are kept to a minimum. - Indirect costs charged to the grant cannot exceed 8%. - BUDGET SUMMARY: The budget summary form should show all planned expenditures for the project (see Budget Summary form in Appendix B): - o Column 1, "CPIP Funds Requested," is the amount of the grant being applied for. - Column 2, "Institution Contributions," will include both cash and in-kind contributions from the applicant who will serve as the fiscal agent if the grant is awarded. - Column 3, "Other Funds," shows funds or in-kind contributions committed by cooperating organizations, agencies, institutions, local education agencies (LEAs), or others for this project.
+If more than one entity is committing funds for this project, indicate the specific breakdown of such funds on a separate page. - o Column 4, "Totals," shows the line-by-line sum of columns 1, 2, and 3. - BUDGET NARRATIVE: The budget narrative must explain the rationale for each line of the budget summary for grant expenditures.
 This narrative must show how the amounts indicated were determined.
-Label the budget narrative line items as the budget summary has been labeled. - These budget guidelines apply (arranged by line item corresponding to the budget summary):
+Label the budget narrative line items as the budget summary has been labeled.

+• These budget guidelines apply (arranged by line item corresponding to the budget summary):